MIDS-scaling-up/v2/week12/hw/README.md

 B. __Set up each one of your nodes as follows:__

-Add to /root/.bash\_profile the following line in the end:
+Add to /root/.profile the following line in the end:

     export PATH=$PATH:/usr/lpp/mmfs/bin

+Then execute the command `source ~/.profile` to commit the extra path to your `$PATH` variable.

 Make sure the nodes can talk to each other without a password.
 When you created the VMs, you specified a keypair.
 Copy it to /root/.ssh/id\_rsa (copy paste or scp works).
 Set its permissions: